smlab-niser/hbimcourse/content/docs/module-one/photogrammetric-models.md

 ## Camera aperture
 The aperture is the size of the _hole_ that exposes the sensor.
 It is donut-shaped ring that can expand and contract.
-The **f-numer** or **f-stop** controls how big of a _hole_ you want on your aperture.
-The f-number is generally reprensented as F/#.
+The **f-number** or **f-stop** controls how big of a _hole_ you want on your aperture.
+The f-number is generally represented as F/#.
 A higher aperture like F/4 or F/2 open the aperture more widely and hence more light can enter the sensor, while a lower aperture like F/32 or F/64 allows less light.
 However, the most important property that the f-number changes is the **depth of field**.

-The depth of field, controls the focus and blurryness of the background.
-A higher depth of field brings out more details in the background and a lower depth of field blurries the background and makes the subject of the photographs to stand out more.
+The depth of field, controls the focus and blurriness of the background.
+A higher depth of field brings out more details in the background and a lower depth of field blurriest the background and makes the subject of the photographs to stand out more.
 For our case of  photographing cultural heritage sites, we are more interested in the subject rather than the objects in the background.
 And the photogrammetric techniques that we employ uses feature detection to track the various parts of the